shireenrao/UnitTesting/README.md

 ======

 This project is to document the different ways a Python projects directory structure can be setup to also suport testing.
-The code used here is not is not important.
+The code used here is not important.
 It's very trivial and its there to just prove a point.
 I am tryng to figure out the best way to do it for all my projects going forward.
 I am only using the unittest framework.
 For execution I am executing the test